 Echinacea is a genus of about 10 species in the family Asteraceae, native to North America.

 Echinacea, commonly called Coneflower, has attractive and colorful daisy-like flowers, with cone-shaped central disc surrounded by a ring of petal-like rays.
-It has lance-shaped or oval-shaped dark green leaves and tall, slender, hairy stem that can reach up to 120 cm (4 ft) in height.
+It has lance-shaped or oval-shaped dark green leaves and slender hairy stem that can reach up to 4 ft (120 cm) in height.
 These perennials are easy to maintain once you know the secrets to meeting their needs.
-They are heat and drought tolerant and will attract birds and pollinators in your garden.
+They are heat and drought tolerant and will attract birds and pollinators to your garden.

 The genus name comes from the Greek word “echinos”, which means “sea urchin” or “hedgehog”, in reference to the prickly center of the flower.